Alcaro/russian-malware/arlib/sandbox/README.txt

  of the current working directory (by intercepting chdir, and getting the initial value from an environment variable) and turns relative paths into absolute ones.

-This means the sandbox behaves funnily if its current working directory is moved, but I can't think of any usecase where this would matter.
+This means the sandbox may behave funnily if its current working directory is moved, but I can't think of any usecase where this would matter.

 There are, of course, other file-handling functions, such as stat().
 The obvious implementation would be teaching the broker about them too, but I want to minimize the attack surface, so it's